sodadata/docs/soda-cl/numeric-metrics.md

 ### Send failed rows to Soda Cloud

 If you have connected Soda Core to a Soda Cloud account, checks that use a `duplicate_count` metric automatically sends samples of any failed rows to Soda Cloud.
-1. To review the failed rows in Soda Cloud, navigate to the **Monitors** dashboard.
+1. To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard.
 2. Click the row for the check with `duplicate_count`, then go to the **Failed rows** tab.

 ![failed-duplicate-count](/assets/images/failed-duplicate-count.png){:height="700px" width="700px"}